Naereen/web-sphinx/beacon.en.rst

 .. note:: This short page is focusing on Google Analytics

-   For more informations, it might be useful to consult first one of these pages:
+   For more information, it might be useful to consult first one of these pages:
     * `en.wikipedia.org/wiki/Google_Analytics <https://en.wikipedia.org/wiki/Google_Analytics>`_,
     * `www.google.com/analytics <http://www.google.com/analytics/>`_.